 Although we conduct our business in a highly regulated environment, the potential for unethical marketing and promotional practices remains an inherent risk.
-We endorse the ethical marketing of medicines and have, during the year under review, adopted a Code of

-Marketing Practice aimed at ensuring that any promotional activities and interactions with healthcare professionals, other healthcare staff, government officials, regulatory officials, patient groups, media, other stakeholders, and the general public are carried out in a responsible, ethical, professional and legal manner.
-Our Group Code of Marketing Practice, aimed at ensuring the ethical marketing of our pharmaceutical products, was developed and implemented during the year.
-All sales representatives are in the process of being trained on this code.
+We endorse the ethical marketing of medicines and have adopted a Group Code of Marketing Practice aimed at ensuring that any promotional activities and interactions with healthcare professionals, other healthcare staff, government officials, regulatory officials, patient groups, media, other stakeholders, and the general public are carried out in a responsible, ethical, professional and legal manner.
+All sales representatives are trained on the provisions of this code.
 We have a written policy on gifts and benefits in terms of which employees, including directors, are prohibited from accepting or giving gifts or hospitality that are not of a nominal value or participating in events sponsored by current or prospective customers or suppliers.
 Any employee who receives a gift or other benefit exceeding the local currency equivalent of USD100 is required to disclose this in writing to the Company Secretary & Group Governance Officer.
 Some types of gifts, benefits or entertainment are prohibited even if the value falls below this threshold.
-A Group-wide register of gifts is maintained by the Company Secretary & Group Governance Officer and is noted by the Group Ethics Committee on a periodic basis.
-This register is also made available for inspection by the S&E Co, Board or any member of senior management on request.
+A register of gifts is maintained by the Company Secretary & Group Governance Officer and is noted by the Group Ethics Committee on a periodic basis.
+This register is also made available for inspection by the Social & Ethics Committee, Board or any member of senior management on request.

 We do not make payments or other contributions to political parties, organisations or their representatives or take part in party politics and do not allow any of our agents to do so.
-Employees are free to participate in the political process in their private capacity, provided it does not constitute a breach of the principles set out in the Code of Conduct and/or the relevant employee's obligations to Aspen under a contract of employment and does not negatively influence their productivity or our reputation and credibility.
+Employees are free to participate in the political process in their private capacity, provided it does not constitute a breach of the principles set out in our Code of Conduct and/or the relevant employee's obligations to Aspen under a contract of employment and does not negatively influence their productivity or our reputation and credibility.

-During the year, our Anti-Bribery and Anti-Corruption Policy was adopted and implemented across the Group.
-This policy is applicable to our employees as well as our suppliers, service providers, consultants, agents and any third parties authorised to act on our behalf.
+The Group's Anti-Bribery and Anti-Corruption Policy was adopted and implemented across the Group in the prior year and is applicable to our employees as well as our suppliers, service providers, consultants, agents and any third parties authorised to act on our behalf.